newtonkwan/Insight_DE/README.md

 2) Basic information about your data.
 Ex. no. of houses = 123, no. of apartments = 231
 3) Basic statistics about your data.
 Ex. no. of tenants by month = 95

+The executive summary will allow you to now tell us what you'd like us to do when proceeding

 ## Architecture

 ## Engineering challenges